akirayou/ros-sharp/README.md

 Find some examples what you can do with ROS# [here](https://github.com/siemens/ros-sharp/wiki/Info_Showcases).

+# Additional Change in this repo. #
+* use BSON( Original ros-sharp use JSON/rosbridge).
+So you have to run rosbridge with "bson_only_mode".
+In addition,BSON can handle NaN,Inf float.
+You have to add patch on rosbridge. see (https://github.com/akirayou/rosbridge_suite/commit/a1b0661a663e539aafe39daf71156ebeb4f2ae01)
+* use NTP as default ROS header timestamp.
+You have to attach GameObject which's name is "Ros",and attach NtpTime.cs on it.
+(See StandardHeaderExtensions.cs for more detail)
+* Now Supports PointCloud2 (only for float type data).
+If you want to use another type,modify "PointCloud2VisualizerGeneral"
+* Laser scan can be attached to moving object (Using localPositon).
+May be,it is bugfix?.

 ## Recent Changes ##

 [This](https://github.com/siemens/ros-sharp/commit/acdd1ea7b8de47a23fbf376fa590590cf945b495) commit comes with major changes in how ROS# deals with URDF import/export